abd-mo/Stack-and-Queue-linked-liste-based-implemntation/README.md

 ![1](https://user-images.githubusercontent.com/32440404/52535821-10012200-2d64-11e9-9219-3210427e0398.jpg)

-As we see in the picture above our program has a two main functions, in the following lines we will try to illustrate the implantation level of each function.
+As we see in the picture above our program has a two main functions, in the following lines we will try to illustrate the implemntation level of each function.

 1-Frist function which has (Sort Stack):
 --------------------------------------------------